w-h-a/ls180/relational-models.md

 ```

 So, the _develops_ relationship between _employee_ and _product_ is many-many, and the _funds_ relationship between _product_ and _business-unit_ is one-many.

+#### Beyond Schemas

+Now that we've implementing a schema of our tech company in psql, let's go ahead and construct some relations for each item class in psql.
+Here are two criteria for our relations:

+1. Each relation _must_ satisfy its corresponding relation schema, and
+2. The relations of relationship classes _should_ adhere to the cardinality constraints of our relational schema.

+Let's start by creating a relation for _employee_.
+In abstract, to satisfy our employee relation schema, we need a proper subset of all ordered quadruples that satisfies our employee schema.
+That is, we need a proper subset of all ordered quadruples:

+> {\<w, x, y, z\> | w is of {set of ids}, x is of {set of names}, y is of {set of salaries}, z is of {set of skill-levels}}

+But we also need to ensure, for example, that each `name` is no longer than 50 characters but not null, and that each `salary` is not null but a decimal with 8 precision and 2 scale.
+Here's an example of the right kind of relation in psql:

+picture

 f